Gustavo-Roa/FertRecKS/README.md

 ## 👤 About the Developer

 **Gustavo Roa** is a Ph.D. candidate in Soil Fertility and Nutrient Management at Kansas State University.
-Originally from Paraguay, Gustavo's research focuses on nutrient management and fertilizer efficiency.
-He is also pursuing an M.S. in Statistics and is passionate about applying data science tools to agronomic decision-making.
+Originally from Paraguay, his research englove different studies related nitrogen, phosphorus and sulfur.
+He is also pursuing an M.S. in Statistics (Data Science and Analytics track), with a strong focus on applying data science to agronomic decision-making.

-📬 Feel free to connect or collaborate!
+🌐 Feel free to connect or collaborate: [https://gustavo-roa.github.io/](https://gustavo-roa.github.io/)

 ---